6 Choosing Your Future

 6.3 Broadening your future beyond software engineering

 Margaret Hamilton is credited with being the first person to coin the term “software engineering”.
 The role of software engineer has been around for a long time but there are plenty of other roles for computer scientists to choose from.
-Public domain image of Margaret Hamilton in 1969 standing next to all of the printed code for the navigation software that she and her MIT team produced for the Apollo Guidance Computer via Wikimedia Commons w.wiki/3YJW adapted using the Wikipedia app 🚀
+Public domain image of Margaret Hamilton in 1969 standing next to all of the printed code for the navigation software that she and the MIT team she led produced for the Apollo Guidance Computer via Wikimedia Commons w.wiki/3YJW adapted using the Wikipedia app 🚀

 The links above give some basic information on what these different roles entail, we’ll look at two in particular in more detail in the next two sections, 6.3.1 and 6.3.2